bolmaster2/http-signature/README.md

 ```

 ## Example usage
-### Faraday
+### Faraday middleware
-Example of using it on outgoing request.
+Example of using it on an outgoing request.
 Incoming request coming soon!
 ```ruby
 # TODO: Move this into gem
 class AddRequestSignature < Faraday::Middleware